ppritish51/Angular-Template-Login-Register-AuthGuard/README.md

-# Foodie
+# Details

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.20.
+- This project was generated with Angular CLI version 8.3.20.

+## This template contains:

+- Login Page
+- Registration Page
+- Welcome Page(contains link to login and registration page)
+- ChatRoom(accessible after login only)

+## In this their 2 auth guard:

+- One to stop access to chat room without login
+- Other to stop access for login/registration page once logged in, they can be only accessed again when logged out

+# Just clone this and install packages and start to work

 ## Development server